k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: clean up a few -Wmaybe-uninitialized warnings during compile
 - Fix: incorrect feedback if Graz'zt steals something from the player
 - Fix: 'The dust vortex bites!'
+- Fix: Monk extra kick attack would work with wounded legs